goeh/weather-collector/README.md

 This project was developed by me when I wanted to collect data from my weather station (Davis Vantage Pro2) and I did not want to use a Windows server for the job.
-I have a Ubuntu LAMP server in the closet and it has been running this data collector since 2008, collecting weather data every 10 minutes without interruption.
+I have an Ubuntu LAMP server in the closet, and it has been running this data collector since 2008, collecting weather data every 10 minutes without interruption.